Getting back to business as usual with better marketing: How to recover lost business and rebuild af

 Can you provide your services in a different way?
 How will customers interact with your business, post-Coronavirus.
 Also understand the threats that could impact you.
 Particularly those that may impact your team, your cash flow, your customers.

+Take the time to understand your customers motivations, revisit who they are, interrogate any data that you may have on them and think about how you can better serve them.
 Also important at this time is to take stock on your competitors.
 Who were / are the winners and losers, what actions did they and are they taking.
 How could you do something similar, what differences should or could you make to your business.
 Again, this could be as simple as providing a delivery service, I have no doubt that when the Coronavirus threat disappears, some fear will linger, particularly in those groups that were affected most heavily by the virus.
 Depending how long this takes to recover from, delivery of certain items may become habitual, online services the widespread norm.

 Plan for and target growth.
 You were most likely marketing your business before, from the smallest businesses marketing through their Facebook page to large businesses with marketing teams and big budgets.
 This is the time to really review what was working and what was not.
 Again, go back through your data, understand the impact of everything that you did and did not do and plan not to make those mistakes again.